Facing the challenges

 Reducing our own business emissions

 Fossil fuels are not a long-term option for a society that wants to achieve climate neutrality, nor for the Vattenfall of the future.
 Lignite and hard coal do not longer fit in to our strategy.
-By divesting our lignite operations in 2016, we have reduced our annual CO2 emissions from 84 million tonnes to 23 million tonnes (our emissions were 23 Mt/year in 2017).
-More than half of our remaining CO2 emissions come from our coal-fired condensing/CHP plants in Germany and the Netherlands (16 million tonnes), and most of the remainder from gas-fired units in the two countries (6 million tonnes).
-Vattenfall has decided to completely phase out coal in its heat portfolio in Germany and the Netherlands by 2030.
+By divesting our lignite operations in 2016, we have reduced our annual CO2 emissions from 84 million tonnes to 23 million tonnes in 2017.
+These figures have decreased further to approximately 19 million tonnes in 2019 with the sale of the heat business in Hamburg, the decommissioning of Hemweg 8 in the Netherlands and Reuter C in Berlin in 2019.
+Vattenfall has decided to completely phase out coal in its heat portfolio in Germany by 2030 and in the Netherlands this was achieved already in 2020.
+In 2020 we lowered our emissions from around 19 million tonnes to approximately 12 million tonnes.
+The early closure of Moorburg contributed significantly.
+In 2021 also the decommissioning of the Berlin plant Wilmersdorf will contribute to a smaller extent.

-In the Nordic region, Vattenfall’s business already today has low emissions with more than 80 percent of the electricity production based on renewable hydro power and low-emitting nuclear production.
-The company aims to become totally climate neutral in the Nordic region by 2030.
+In the Nordic region, Vattenfall’s business already today has low emissions with practically 100 percent of the electricity production based on renewable hydro power and low-emitting nuclear production.
+We aim to become totally climate neutral in the Nordic region by 2025, including its heat business.

 Reducing our supplier emissions